dedunu/dedunu.github.io/_posts/2020-07-26-python-using-cache-with-boto3-and-botocore.md

 I wanted to develop a CLI tool using `boto3`.
 If MFA is enabled, it will keep asking for a token every time application tries to create a new session.
 It is a bit annoying to enter the token every time.
 I found a way to reuse the credential cache.

+We will need both `boto3` and `botocore` modules. `boto3` no longer has the ability to create a session alone from the cache.

 ```python
 #!/usr/bin/env python3
 import os